KemingHe/strain-seer/README.md

 ## 📚 Documentation

+Our documentation is structured to help you understand, use, and extend Strain Seer:

-- [Understanding 2D Strain](docs/understanding-2d-strain.md): Comprehensive guide to strain analysis fundamentals
+- [Understanding 2D Strain](docs/understanding-2d-strain.md): A comprehensive guide to strain analysis fundamentals with clear labeling conventions, visual examples, and numerical calculation walkthroughs
-- [Docker Design](docs/docker-design.md): Container deployment and configuration
+- [Docker Design](docs/docker-design.md): Detailed information about container deployment, multi-stage builds, security considerations, and container lifecycle management
-- [Version Management](docs/version-management.md): Project versioning and release process
+- [Version Management](docs/version-management.md): Guidelines for semantic versioning, version bumping process, conventional commit messages, and best practices for release management
-- [Developer Guide](docs/developer-guide.md): Extend and customize Strain Seer's core functionality
+- [Developer Guide](docs/developer-guide.md): Detailed documentation for extending and customizing Strain Seer's core functionality, including core components, customization guides, and dependency management

+The project also includes automated CI/CD workflows in the `.github/workflows` directory:

+- **Unit Tests**: Ensures code quality with pytest and coverage reporting
+- **Build Tests**: Validates Docker builds across multiple platforms (AMD64, ARM64)
+- **Docker Publish**: Automatically publishes versioned images to GitHub Container Registry when releases are created

+> [!NOTE]
+>
+> The `docs/hammer-challenge` directory contains materials specific to the Make OHI/O 2025 competition and can be safely deleted if you're forking this repository or using it as a template for your own project.

 ## 🤝 Contributing